+The College of Journalism and Communications offers a Master of Arts in Mass Communication with a specialization in Public Relations.
 The public relations specialization at the master’s level is a research-based program designed to prepare students for careers and advancement in the industry or for entering doctoral studies.
 Students learn the conceptual foundations of public relations and develop professional and research competency within the duration of the program.

 Public Relations Theories